probcomp/tutorial_highlighter/README.md

 # tutorial_highlighter

-Python package for generating PNGs of code and math with custom highlighted regions using LaTeX
+Python package for generating PNGs of code and math with custom highlighted regions using LaTeX.

+Intended for use in creating presentations and tutorials, where you want the audience to attend to specific pieces of the code and/or associated math.

 ## Installation